 Rear-end collisions are some of the most common types of car accidents found across Albuquerque.
 These tragic accidents can leave victims to manage serious injuries, especially when they occur at high speeds.
 While the rear driver is typically presumed responsible for causing the accident, this is not always the case.
-It’s important to hire an Albuquerque rear-end accident lawyer to uncover the truth and ensure your rights are protected at all times.
+It’s important to hire an Albuquerque rear-end accident lawyer to uncover the truth and protect your rights at all times.

 After a rear-end accident in Albuquerque, it’s vital to determine who was at fault.
 This can often be challenging, as liability is not always straightforward, and it could be shared by multiple people.